-without raising any questions about the nature of historical knowledge.
-Nor is this surprising.
-For historical knowledge is reached by an adaptation of the every-day procedures of human understanding and, while the adaptation itself has to be learnt, the underlying procedures are too intimate, too spontaneous, too elusive to be objectified and described without a protracted and, indeed, highly specialized effort.
-So even a great innevator, such as Leopold von Ranke, explained that his practice arose by a sort of necessity, in its own way, and not from an attempt to imitate the practice of his pione ering predecessor, Barthold Niebuhr.
-3
+Normally historians are content to write history without raising any questions about the nature of historical knowledge. reached by Nor is this surprising.
+For historical knowledge is stanpay an adaptation of the every-day procedures of human understanding and, while the adaptation itself has to be learnt, the underlying procedures are too intimate, too spontaneous, too elusive to be objectified and described without a protracted and, indeed, highly specialized effort.
+So even a great innovator, such as explained leopold von Ranke, with that his practice arose by a sort of necessity, in its own way, and not from an attempt to his pioneering predecessor, Barthold Niebuhr.